ethangclark/r2v/README.md

 ### try/catch

 Do not use `try/catch` with observables.
 If you have runtime errors in code that reads from `observable`s, any and all of your `observers` may break.
 Due to the nature of JavaScript, there's no way to keep stack traces sane while still allowing the app to work in a partially-broken state.

+For this reason, TypeScript's "strict" mode is deeply, _deeply_ encouraged.